Understanding and Analyzing Your Costs with Google Cloud Billing Reports

-In this step you customize your view using the drop-downs for filtering and grouping.
-You can view your charges by invoice and without taxes or adjustments.
+Customize your view using the drop-downs for filtering and grouping.

 For Time range, select Invoice month.

-Notice that the Reports chart changes to match the invoice month and tax option you selected.
+View the chart.
+Notice the Reports page updates to match the invoice month and tax option you selected.
 The table below the chart displays the cost breakdown based on your filter selections.

 Task 3.
 Analyze your cost trends